 \section{Conclusion}

-In this paper, we investigate the codebook collapse problem in Graph VQ.
-Through empirical studies, we show that codebook collapse is not an incidental phenomenon, but a systematic issue of Graph VQ models.
-We provide a theoretical analysis of the underlying causes and propose RGVQ, a differentiable method that integrates both graph topology and feature similarity as explicit regulation signals to enhance codebook utilization and diversity.
-Extensive experiments demonstrate that RGVQ significantly mitigates codebook collapse and improves the downstream performance, highlighting its broad applicability in learning expressive and transferable graph representations.
+In this paper, we investigate the codebook collapse in Graph VQ.
+Through empirical studies, we show that codebook collapse is not incidental, but a systematic issue in graphs.
+We diagnose underlying causes and propose RGVQ, a differentiable method that integrates both graph topology and feature similarity as explicit regularization to enhance codebook utilization.
+Extensive experiments demonstrate that RGVQ significantly mitigates collapse and improves downstream performance, highlighting its applicability in learning expressive and transferable graph representations.